Christopher-Schulze/Supscriptchain/docs/architecture.md

 ### Reentrancy Protection

 Both versions of the contract inherit from `ReentrancyGuard`.
 Functions that transfer tokens such as `subscribe`, `processPayment` and `cancelSubscription` are marked `nonReentrant` to block malicious nested calls.
+### Security Considerations

+The contract follows the checks-effects-interactions pattern.
+State updates now occur **before** external token transfers to minimize reentrancy risk.
+Each token transfer additionally checks the spender's allowance to prevent unintended transfers.

+`MaliciousToken`'s `setReentrancy` helper validates that the target address is non-zero.
+Price feed data is verified for staleness and positive values, mitigating oracle manipulation.